Best approximation results and essential boundary conditions for novel types of weak adversarial network discretizations for PDEs: Introduction

-In the remaining part of the introductory section, we discuss the standard WAN in an abstract setting.
-Our framework covers a large class of problems without symmetry or coercivity assumption, allowing for standard well-posed problems and certain non-standard data assimilation problems.
-We also cover a very general class of discretization spaces: while we have in mind neural networks, the only a priori assumptions that we make on our trial and test function classes is that they are function sets containing the identically vanishing function so that our results potentially applies to a much wider range of methods, provided that the inf-sup condition \cref{assumptionZT-1,inf-sup} holds.
+The paper is organized as follows.
+In section \ref{sec:WAN_analysis}, we prove quasi-best approximation results and in Section \ref{sec:WAN_alternative} we propose two more stable equivalent formulations.
+In section \ref{sec:Dirichlet}, we leverage our approach to allow for Dirichlet boundary conditions.
+Finally, the numerical results are provided in \cref{sec:num}.
+We devote the remaining part of this section to discuss the standard WAN in an abstract setting.
+Our framework covers a large class of problems without symmetry or coercivity assumptions, allowing for standard well-posed problems and certain non-standard data assimilation problems.
+We also cover a very general class of discretization spaces: while we have in mind neural networks, the only a priori assumptions that we make on our trial and test function classes is that they are function sets containing the identically vanishing function so that our results potentially applies to a much wider range of methods, provided that the inf-sup conditions \cref{assumptionZT-1,inf-sup} hold.

 Throughout the paper, we assume that all forms, linear and bilinear, are evaluated exactly and that the resulting nonlinear optimization problems can be solved with sufficient accuracy.
 Needless to say, these problems are crucial for the actual performance of the method.
 Nevertheless, the quasi-best approximation results proved herein are a cornerstone for its reliability.